 - Butter.
 Alternatively, some people use olive oil, and that’s okay if you don’t want butter, but canola oil is not recommended.

-Step 2.
-While your potatoes are doing their thing in the oven, take 10 minutes to prepare the toppings.

 Step 3.
+While your potatoes are doing their thing in the oven, take 10 minutes to prepare the toppings: melt the butter, grate the cheese, and slice the green onions.
+Slice the bacon into small pieces and cook bacon until it is barely crispy.

-Scoop the potato flesh out of the skins and save for mashed potatoes or another recipe like potato salad.
+Step 5.
+Scoop the potato flesh out of the skins with a spoon, leaving about ¼” worth of the flesh intact all around.
+Save the potato flesh for mashed potatoes or another recipe like potato salad.

 Put it all together and what do you get?
 A side dish that your family will absolutely love and one that will quickly make it to your weekly meal plan!